icinganalysis/icinganalysis.github.io/content/ads4.md

 In this section of the report, equations for calculating surface temperature are presented, as well as typical results.
 Types of ice and shape are also shown and are related to flight and meteorological conditions.

-> The "datum temperature" has been widely used to represent the temperature of an unbeatod surface in icing.
+> The "datum temperature" has been widely used to represent the temperature of an unheated surface in icing.
 (This usage is not entirely accurate, as will be discussed later.)
 It has also been described as "wet adiabatic" and "wet air boundary layer" temperature.
 It may be calculated from the equation:
 ![](images/ads4/datum temperature equation.png)

+While it is not cited by ADS-4, the datum temperature concept comes from NACA-ARR-5G13 [^3].

 >Solution of this equation is shown In Figure 2-31 for flight speeds up to 800 kt., ambient temperatures of -20 to 30 F, and an altitude of 10,000 ft.
 Curves for sea level and 20,000 ft. are shown in Section 3 (Figure 3-8).